-Evaluation of the efficiency of an investment for a specific project requires the analyst to estimate the gross benefits and gross costs of increasing the available salmon rescurce.
-In the (FBC) model the benefits to the private sector can be estimated as either the incremental value to the processing industry and the commercial fishery.
+Evaluation of the efficiency of an investment for a specific project requires the analyst to estimate the gross benefits and gross costs of increasing the available salmon resource.
+In the (FEC) model the benefits to the private sector can be estimated as either the incremental value to the primercial fishery or as the incremental value to both the processing industry and the commercial fishery.
 In the first case the gross benefit to the commercial fishery from the incremental fish production is measured as the ex-vessel value of the product.
 The gross cost is measured as the resources foregone from the fleet to catch the incremental production.
 In the second case the gross benefit to the processing industry is the market value of the increased catch or first wholesale value.
 The processing costs are taken to be the value of the foregone resources required to both process and harvest the enhancement produced catch.